seed-run/homepage/_docs/adding-a-build-spec.md

 This works because the AWS CLI is available and configured with the IAM credentials of the stage.

-#### Reference cross account CloudFormation output
+#### Reference CloudFormation output

-If you want to use a CloudFormation output from a stack from a different region or account as the stage you are deploying into.
+If you want to use a CloudFormation output from a different stack use the following.

 ``` yml
 before_compile: